arthurbernierjr/IPFS/README.md

 ## What is IPFS?

-IPFS stands for InterPlanetary File System, and it provides us a way of storing and sharing data in a decentralized network.
-When a file is added to the network, it is given a unique "hash" that identifies it, and it is broken down into chunks and distributed among the nodes.
+IPFS stands for InterPlanetary File System, and it provides us a way of storing and sharing data in a decentralized manner.
+When a file is added to the IPFS network, it is given a unique "hash" that identifies it, and it is broken down into chunks and distributed among the nodes.
 You don't access files in IPFS by the location like you do in the centralized web, `i.e superman.com/upupandaway.jpg`, instead you notify IPFS what piece of content you desire to retrieve by its unique hash, then IPFS finds that content somewhere on the network and provides it to you.

 ## Why IPFS?